St. Martin's Cathedral, Utrecht: Present-day church

 The cloister and a chapter house to the south, the latter of which is now an important hall of Utrecht University, are also still intact in their original form and standing.
 The Union of Utrecht, a founding document of the Republic of the Seven United Netherlands, was signed in the chapter house.

-In 2004, 750 years after construction began, the collapsed parts were temporarily rebuilt in scaffolding material.
-The scaffolding was also blown down in a storm, like the original nave.
 In 2013, a project started to expose the cathedral's archaeological artifacts.

 Since 2019, the Dom tower has been undergoing major renovations.
 When the church spire was temporarily removed, between November 2021 and July 2022, the Nieuwe Kerk in Delft briefly became the church with the tallest tower in the Netherlands.
 The renovation works were completed in 2024 and the tower was officially opened with new lighting in November 2024.